Madrid: LGBT pride

-The Madrilenian LGBT Pride has grown to become the event bringing the most people together in the city each year as well as one of the most important Pride celebrations worldwide.
+The Madrilenian LGBT Pride has become a popular event in the community both in the city and worldwide.

 Madrid's Pride Parade began in 1977, in the Chueca neighbourhood, which also marked the beginning of the gay, lesbian, transgender, and bisexual rights movement after being repressed for forty years in a dictatorship.
 This claiming of LGBT rights has allowed the Pride Parade in Madrid to grow year after year, becoming one of the best in the world.
 In 2007, this was recognised by the European Pride Organisers Association (EPOA) when Madrid hosted EuroPride.
 It was hailed by the then President of the EPOA as "the best EuroPride in history".